 It’s hard to believe that the thing in that picture is not a toy, but a real bug!
 Scientists found this creature in a rainforest in South America.
 The bug grows a little tuft of hair, almost like we do, except the bug’s hair is growing out of his butt, not his head (you can see his eyes at the other end).
-The bug is only about 1/4 inch long, so those hairs are really tiny.
-Scientists think these bugs grow that hair to avoid animals who try to eat them.
-If the animal bites the hair, the bug can let go of the hair and scoot to safety.
-Either way, a bug that looks like this can’t be too tasty.
+Either way, this bug could use a haircut!

 Wee ones: If you hold 1 of these little hairy bugs on each of your fingers on 1 hand, how many bugs are you holding?

 Little kids: All insects have 6 legs.
 If you have 2 legs, how many more legs does the bug have than you?
 Bonus: If you and a friend take this bug for a walk, how many legs do you all have together?